fidaa-mahboob/Financial-Record-API-MVP/README.md

 ![Alt text](aws.png)

-The ECS service will hold the application in a fargate container which is serverless compute service provided by AWS, this means no need to maintain servers.
-For the backend databse DynmoDB was picked due to its advantages like being serverless and fully managed.
+The ECS service will hold the application in a fargate container which is serverless compute service provided by AWS.
+For the backend databse DynmoDB was picked due to its advantages like being serverless, highly performant and fully managed.
 The increasing data complexity over time led to decision to use a NoSQL database over relational database for its high performance.
 This architecture may change over the course of this project.

 ### Getting Started